Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 ### How turns work - Action + movement + bonus action
 - Each turn in combat is roughly 10 seconds, equal to 1 CT.
 - The battle is split up into turns according to Agility rolls, meaning the person who rolled the highest agility goes first, and his turn lasts 1 CT.
-- Each CT, a character can do two things: move, according to their Movespeed (Meters/Second) and attack.
+- Each CT, a character can do two things: move, according to their Movespeed (Meters/CT) and attack.
 - Instead of attacking, Characters can take other actions, such as using a Boon, doing some action in the world (Trying to knock over a small statue takes 1 CT).
 - Some actions take no time at all and they are defined as Instant Actions.
 - These include scoping the battlefield (Intuition Roll) or using Boons with Cast Time Instant.
 - This can be done at any point in the turn.
 - You can use the movement, action, and bonus action in any order.
-- You can only do one bonus action, one action, and one movement action per turn, unless stated otherwise in a boon or ability.
+- You can move, take an action (anything taking 1 CT), and do one bonus action each turn.
+- Additionally, you can cast unlimited boons in a single turn as long as they have cast time "Instant"
 ### Equipment
 - A weapon or item is equipped to you if it is on your body, in a sheath or in a quiver that is on you.
 - This means it has to be written somewhere on your character sheet, like so-